yokkidack/TODO/READ.md

 #### Computer Science

 - [ ] Invitation to Computer Science (Introduction to CS) by G. Michael Schneider and Judith Gersting
-- [ ] Disclaimer: This was a textbook I used for class at Columbia.
-There may be other ones but I thought this provided a good foundation.

 #### Algorithms and Data Structures